DependencyMe/dependency.me/README.md

-# www.dependency.me
+# dependency.me

-Service to check statuses of composer's dependencies.
+Service to check statuses of composer's dependencies, hosted on http://dependency.me .

 ## Installation